-Rule 5160-26-06 | Managed health care programs: program integrity - fraud and abuse, audits, reporting, and record retention.
+Rule 5160-26-06 | Managed care: program integrity - fraud, waste and abuse, audits, reporting, and record retention.

-(A) Each managed care plan (MCP) must have administrative and management arrangements or procedures, including a mandatory compliance plan, to guard against fraud, waste and abuse as required in the managed care plan provider agreement located at http://medicaid.ohio.gov/.
+(A) A managed care entity (MCE) must have administrative and management arrangements or procedures, including a mandatory compliance plan, to guard against fraud, waste and abuse as required in the MCE provider agreement or contract with the Ohio department of medicaid (ODM) located at http://medicaid.ohio.gov/.

-(1) These arrangements or procedures must be made available to the Ohio department of medicaid (ODM) upon request.
+(1) These arrangements or procedures must be made available to ODM upon request.

-(D) The MCP must submit required reports and additional information, as requested by ODM, as related to its duties and obligations and where needed to ensure operation in accordance with all state and federal regulations or requirements.
+(D) The MCE must submit required reports and additional information, as requested by ODM, as related to its duties and obligations and where needed to ensure operation in accordance with all state and federal regulations or requirements.

 (F) Record retention.